Thomas Andrew Knight: Career

 It is not widely known that he studied variation in peas and made similar observations to Mendel, but he failed to make the same imaginative leap about the relationships between these changes.
 Knight intentionally shut himself off from outside scientific influences but did maintain correspondence with others around the world as well as meeting some of them during his annual visits to London.
 He refused to read anyone else's scientific papers until Sir Joseph Banks, with whom he had a voluminous correspondence, persuaded him to do so.
 Knight also corresponded with Sir Humphry Davy.

 His research was, however, read and appreciated by his contemporaries.
 Charles Darwin acknowledged Knight's breeding experiments in The Origin of Species.
 He was elected a Fellow of the Royal Society in 1805 and awarded the Copley medal in 1806.
-He was given honorary membership and awards from agricultural and horticultural societies in Europe, Russia, the USA and Australia.
+He was given honorary membership and awards from agricultural and horticultural societies in Europe, Russia, the US and Australia.
 Distribution of Knight's apple seeds and scions to the USA helped develop its apple industry.

 From 1811 to 1838 Knight was president of the London Horticultural Society, founded in 1804.
 Banks, president of the Royal Society, had recognised Knight's contributions to science and asked him to join the Horticultural Society, as it was then known.
 After the death of the first president, George Legge, 3rd Earl of Dartmouth, Banks proposed Knight as president.
 In 1864 the Society received a royal patent from Albert, Prince Consort, which permitted it to be known as the Royal Horticultural Society.
 Banks called upon Knight to write a "prospectus" for the society (what would now be called a mission statement), outlining its functions and purpose.

 Younger members of the Society were inspired by his example, such as Thomas Laxton.
 Laxton adopted methods of careful observation and practical goals that resulted in improved varieties of apples, peas and sweet peas among many others, together with a thriving seed business.